-In addition to after-school work with teachers, many schools have peer-to-peer tutoring programs, where advanced students help other students with subject matter and schoolwork.
-Have your child ask his teacher or school administrators about such programs.
+In addition to after-school work with teachers, many schools have peer-to-peer tutoring programs, where advanced students help others with subject matter and schoolwork.
+Have your child ask at school about such programs.
 They are usually provided free of charge and held after school or on weekends.

 If your son or daughter is a generally good student and just needs help with one particular class, he or she may be able to trade tutoring help with a classmate having trouble in another class.
-For example, if your son is a math whiz but struggles with history, there might be a student with the exact opposite problem—needs math help, is an ace in history—whom he or she could tutor, and vice-versa.
+For example, if your son is a math whiz but struggles with history, there might be a student with the exact opposite problem whom he or she could tutor, and vice-versa.
 Ask your child if they know of a classmate they might be able to study with under this kind of arrangement.

 If this sort of program isn’t currently available at your child’s school, talk with your child’s teachers or with other parents about getting one started, either through the school or informally.